scmktg/shopify/FIRST-BUILD-PROMPTS.md

 Now wire up the Shopify client to render a real product.
 Create:

-1. app/(shop)/[category]/[subcategory]/[handle]/page.tsx — dynamic route for product detail
+1. app/(shop)/[category]/[subcategory]/[handle]/page.tsx — dynamic route for product detail.
+Use generateMetadata for SEO.
+Wrap getProductByHandle with unstable_cache from next/cache (revalidate: 60, tags: ['products', `product:${handle}`])
-2. components/product/ProductDetail.tsx — the visual layout: image gallery, title, price, variant selector, add-to-cart button (placeholder), description
+2. components/product/ProductDetail.tsx — the visual layout: image gallery, title, price, variant selector, add-to-cart button (placeholder — cart functionality is Milestone 5), description

 For now, fetch a product I'll specify by handle.
-Don't worry about the cart functionality yet — that's Milestone 5.
+Don't worry about the cart functionality yet.

 The goal: I should be able to visit /water-filters/under-sink/<some-handle>/ and see a real Shopify product render.